ibm-cloud-docs/openwhisk/namespaces.md

       </tr>
       <tr>
         <td><code>-n &lt;description&gt;</code></td>
-        <td>Optional: Add a description to the namespace, such as which kind of actions or packages it will contain.
+        <td>Optional: Add a description to the namespace, such as which kind of actions or packages you plan to create.
 If your description is longer than one word it must be in quotations.</td>
       </tr>
       <tr>
         <td><code>--description &lt;description&gt;</code></td>
-        <td>Optional: Add a description to the namespace, such as which kind of actions or packages it will contain.
+        <td>Optional: Add a description to the namespace, such as which kind of actions or packages you plan to create.
 If your description is longer than one word it must be in quotations.</td>
       </tr>
     </tbody>
   </table>